vietanh85/hadoop-docker/README.md

 ### Why `onbuild`?

-I want to run Hadoop platform in cluster and I want to reuse my code and Docker layers so I decided to implement the hirachi of my Docker images as bellow:
+I want to run Hadoop platform in cluster and I want to reuse my code and Docker layers so I decided to implement the tree hierarchy of my Docker images as bellow:

 ```
 	hadoop-onbuild